Your browser is outdated and won't display this website correctly.

 Sutton’s main strength is that it gives a balance of rural and city living benefits.
 It has great schools, shopping, bars and restaurants, as well as being half an hour into central London.
 It's a great place for families with a good range of houses in safe residential areas.

 If you are considering purchasing in the area employ the local experts, Landview Surveyors.
-We have surveyors based in Eastbourne and know the housing stock well and are able to conduct a survey appropriate to the property's age and condition with skill and expertise.
+We have surveyors based across South and South West London and know the housing stock well and are able to conduct a survey appropriate to the property's age and condition with skill and expertise.

 London Borough of Sutton area